Presence of Mind in Coaching & Why This Skill is Crucial

 Headshot of Coaching World contributor Uzma Mohamedali

-Uzma Mohamedali, ACC is a calm and authentic professional Co-Active coach.
-With a therapeutic background and 20 years’ experience in change and communications across several industries, she is fascinated by the process of change.
-Uzma runs her practice Reflect to Act Coaching with 1:1 international, private and corporate clients from the heart of Europe.
+Uzma Mohamedali, PCC, is a calm and authentic professional co-active coach.
+With a therapeutic background and 20 years of experience in change and communications across several industries, she is fascinated by the process of change.
+Uzma runs her practice Reflect to Act Coaching with international, private, and corporate clients from the heart of Europe.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.